 It is useful to define a generic density profile of the external medium through which the relativistic jets propagate and decelerate.
-The interpretation of radio observations using the FS model demonstrates that the density profile as a function of the distance to the SMBH (R), $n \propto R^{-k}$ with 1.5 < k < 2.0, is favored (e.g., T. Matsumoto & B. D. Metzger 2023; Y. Yao et al. 2024; C. Zhou et al. 2024), while the analysis of radio emissions in nonjetted TDEs suggests a little steeper profile k = 2.5 (e.g., K. D. Alexander et al. 2020).
-Fitting the X-ray spectra and light curves of AT 2022cmc indicates that a fast jet with a Lorentz factor of $\Gamma = \text{few} \times 10$ is typically needed (C. Yuan et al. 2024b), implying that the jet could penetrate the CNM and reach the interstellar medium (ISM).
-Therefore, we follow C. Yuan et al. (2024b), and connect the CNM to the ISM, which yields
+The interpretation of radio observations using the forward shock model demonstrates that the density profile as a function of the distance to the SMBH (R), $n \propto R^{-k}$ with 1.5 < k < 2.0, is favored (e.g., Matsumoto & Metzger 2023; Yao et al. 2024; Zhou et al. 2024), while the analysis of radio emissions in non-jetted TDEs suggests a little steeper profile k=2.5(e.g., Alexander et al. 2020).
+Fitting the X-ray spectra and light curves of AT 2022cmc indicates that a fast jet with a Lorentz factor of $\Gamma = \text{few} \times 10$ is typically needed (Yuan et al. 2024b), implying that the jet could penetrate the circumnuclear medium (CNM) and reach the interstellar medium (ISM).
+Therefore, we follow Yuan et al. (2024b) and connect the CNM to the ISM, which yields